nim-lang/Nim/doc/manual.md

     outp = inp + 47
   ```

-If the proc declaration has no body, it is a `forward`:idx: declaration.
-If the
+If the proc declaration doesn't have a body, it is a `forward`:idx: declaration.
-proc returns a value, the procedure body can access an implicitly declared
+If the proc returns a value, the procedure body can access an implicitly declared
 variable named `result`:idx: that represents the return value.
 Procs can be
 overloaded.
 The overloading resolution algorithm determines which proc is the
 best match for the arguments.
 Example: